BodenmillerGroup/MI_Sampling_study/README.md

 - **List_scripts_sampling.R** : file containing all the functions required for the spatial sampling analysis.
 - **Visium_data_processing.R** : script download, process and analyse Visium® datasets.
-- **Example_sce_IMC.rds** : an rds file that contains a processed sce object derived from the IMC analysis of a human healthy human lymph node.
+- **Example_sce_IMC.rds** : a rds file that contains a processed sce object derived from the IMC analysis of a human healthy human lymph node.
 In order to have a lightweight file, only the cell type information is available for each cell, not the individual protein expression.
--  **Example_sce_Visium.rds** : an rds file that contains a processed sce object derived from the Visium analysis of a human healthy human lymph node.
+-  **Example_sce_Visium.rds** : a rds file that contains a processed sce object derived from the Visium analysis of a human healthy human lymph node.
 In order to have a lightweight file, only the cell type information is available for each cell, the individual spot RNA expression profile is not provided.

 ## Installing required packages